Skip to content

 Question 2: What are the colors of the Australian National Flag?

-• A) Red, White, and Blue.
+• A) Green and Gold.

-• B) Green and Gold.
+• B) Blue, Black, and White.

 • C) Blue, White, and Red.

-Answer: Red, White, and Blue.
+Answer: Blue, White, and Red.

 Question 3: Which explorer led the first European settlement to Australia?